 Your team must be able to put these values into practice easily.
 For example, if one of your values is customer centricity, you can expect your customer to be doubly annoyed by a failure to deliver a positive customer experience.

 A visual identity for any successful organisation will cover a long list of applications:

 Budget partially determines how comprehensive your basic list of elements can be.
 We provide a ‘zip-up’ guide on smaller branding jobs – a concise set of rules around the brand expression.

 Again, building on the strategic brand foundations, we apply a creative overlay.
 In some circumstances, this is a stand-alone process while it may be part of our New Real process in others.

 Materials that support your organisation will come to life.
 This process may include brand briefing documents, brand assets such as screen savers, signage, pre-launch and launch activity planning including media briefings and brand-themed mood videos, video press releases and more.

-Often (but not always) distilled as part of The New Real process, a brand ‘idea’ is a how the brand appears in market.
+Often (but not always) distilled as part of The New Truth process, a brand ‘idea’ simply describes the feeling you want your audience to experience when exposed to your brand.
 It may be that the brand has a particular social or environmental overlay we need to communicate compellingly.
-A consistent brand communicates authenticity and credibility with your audience.
+Most importantly, your brand idea should resonate with authenticity and credibly with your audience.